You want to feel more comfortable in your body.

 Residential Courses: Immerse Yourself for a Week

-For the third year I will be teaching alongside a team of veteran Alexander teachers at this 40th annual residential Alexander Technique workshop.
+I’ll be teaching alongside a team of veteran Alexander teachers at this annual residential workshop (now in it’s 40th year!)

-Serra Retreat Center, located in a canyon overlooking the Pacific Ocean, is a very special setting for this great week of exploration and learning.
+The winter workshop takes place Dec 27, 2019 — Jan 1, 2020 at Serra Retreat Center in Malibu, California.
+Located in a canyon overlooking the Pacific Ocean, is a very special setting for this great week of exploration and learning and to welcome in the New Year!

 This workshop welcomes you wherever you are in your study of the Alexander Technique.
 Come and spend a week with a variety of highly skilled Alexander Technique teachers in a community setting.
-Have fun, enjoy yourself, make new friends, watch the sun set over the Pacific Ocean each evening and take practical skills home with you to jump start your New Year!
+Have fun, enjoy yourself, make new friends and take practical skills home with you to use for the rest of your life!

 Custom Workshops and Presentations: Just for You